close

 Happy New Year!

 I’d like to say that the simple answer is “Yes!”, coffee can be integrated into any healthy lifestyle, but there are some caveats that you will need to understand as you tailor your coffee consumption to fit your individual needs.
+First, let’s look at the basic pros and cons in relation to the health benefits of coffee.

 Here is a quick list of known benefits and drawbacks of coffee: